-The Boston Hot Work Safety Certificate Program was created by NFPA in cooperation with the City of Boston to assist in advancing safety.
-It is designed to help those in various disciplines in the construction industry develop awareness and understanding of both dangers and safety procedures that can help promote safety on the work site where hot work occurs.
+The Boston Hot Work Safety Certificate Program was created by NFPA in cooperation with the City of Boston to help those in the construction industry develop awareness and understanding of dangers and safety procedures to promote safety on the work site where hot work occurs.

 The City of Boston requires that in order to receive a permit to do hot work you will need to obtain a Hot Work Safety Certificate and ensure that all persons engaged in hot work operations on the work site also hold a Hot Work Safety Certificate.
 This certificate is obtained by taking the Hot Work training class and successfully completing an assessment of your learning.

 Preregistration is required, and classes are subject to cancellation.

 Note to Organized Labor: Hot Work Safety Certificate Program classes will be offered at your Local.
 Contact your Local Administrator for information about the time and place for training sessions.

 What is Hot Work?